Mikejo5000/vsts-docs-pr/docs/work/reference/design-work-item-form.md

  ![Group of several fields](_img/alm_wit_custom_group.png "ALM_WIT_Custom_Group")
  Group of Fields Arranged on a Tab

  The following code lists the syntax that is used to create the group of fields that is shown in the previous illustration.
-For more information about how to specify the fields by using the `Control` element, see [Control the display of work item fields](control-display-work-item-fields.md).
+For more information about how to specify the fields by using the `Control` element, see [Specify work item form controls](specify-work-item-form-controls.md).

 ```
 <TabGroup>